- What does it mean to be detail oriented?

 It may take some time to get used to this habit that detail-oriented persons mostly have.

-However, with a commitment to the objective, you can become better at looking at areas where the average persons ignore.
+However, with a commitment to the objective, you can better look at areas that the average persons ignore.

-With practice will come improvement at this important skill of spotting hidden patterns and knowledge discovery.
+With practice will improve this critical skill of spotting hidden patterns and knowledge discovery.

 4) Play memory Games and Solve Puzzles